In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 But there are lots of smaller rules with each membership that are not so obvious.

-So, yes it is not simple and I fully understand the irritation that many RVers feel about this.
+But considering a membership is not simple, and I fully understand the irritation that many RVers feel about this.

 And I agree that the system should be much simpler.
 It should be easier for folks to be able to decide what kind of membership they want.